 - a.
-Ensure that direction and strategies of the BCF are in line with the priorities identified in the STP - Set direction, agreeing priorities and providing oversight and assurance of the BCF pooled fund - c.
-The commitment or redeployment of resources associated with related BCF programmes within limits delegated by statutory partners to the individual officers - d.
+Ensure that direction and planning for the BCF are in line with the priorities identified in the ICS Integrated Care Strategy as well as national requirements - b.
+Set direction, agree priorities and provide oversight and assurance of the BCF pooled fund.
+This will include oversight of the review and evaluation of all BCF investment including evidence of value for money, impact and outcomes. - c.
+The commitment or redeployment of resources associated with related BCF programmes within limits delegated by statutory partners to the individual officers.
+To include oversight of the monitoring, reporting and scrutiny of BCF spending to ensure value for money and that investments reflect the ICS Integrated Care Strategy. - d.
+Performance and budget management of the Hospital Discharge programme funding that is pooled within the BCF. - e.
 Coordinate and provide information to committees of the partner statutory organisations and to the Health and Wellbeing Board as required